 - Brunch for your weekend in Manchester

-- Chilled out drinks for your weekend in Manchester
+- Chilled out drinks for your 24 hours in Manchester

 - Best areas for Nightlife during your weekend in Manchester